isaacvict0r/isaacvict0r/README.md

 - Hi, I’m @isaacvict0r
-- I’m currently learning python
+- I'm currently studying html, css, javascript and a few more things!